 Clearing forests releases stored carbon as CO2.
 The Amazon and Southeast Asia have seen big losses.
 This not only releases carbon but also stops trees from growing and sequestering more carbon in the future.

-Implications for US climate goals and international agreements
+Implications for global climate goals and international agreements

 Rainforests are more than just trees and carbon.
 They are homes for communities that have lived there for generations.
 When these forests are lost or changed, so are their cultures, food systems, and identities.